If state legislators get their way, wealthy people who own expensive second homes in the Big Apple may have to fork over more in taxes.

 How much revenue such a tax would bring in has yet to be calculated, but the office of City Comptroller Scott Stringer hypothesized that if it was enacted today, the state could raise at least $650 million each year.

 The pied-à-terre tax bill has been kicking around for some time, having been introduced by State Senator Brad Hoylman in 2014.
-If levied, the tax would ostensibly work on a sliding scale, with homes on the lower end of the spectrum – from $5 to $6 million – accruing a 0.5 percent tax; while those at the very high end – as in those worth more than $25 million – topping out at 4 percent.
+If levied, the tax would ostensibly work on a sliding scale, with homes on the lower end of the spectrum – from $5 million to $6 million – accruing a 0.5 percent tax; while those at the very high end – as in those worth more than $25 million – topping out at 4 percent.

 Several notable luxury real estate transactions have renewed interest in the tax, but none more so than the recent purchase of a $238 million Central Park South apartment by Kenneth Griffin, founder of investment company Citadel.
 Representatives of Griffin referred to the pad – which happens to be the most expensive home in the United States – as “a place to stay when he's in town.”